Economy of Mexico: North American Trade Agreement and the USMCA Agreement

-Dual carriageway highways in Mexico, in red.
-To facilitate trade and exports, especially to the United States, Mexico has improved its highways.

-The 1994 North American Trade Agreement (NAFTA) is by far the most important Trade Agreement Mexico has signed both in the magnitude of reciprocal trade with its partners as well as in its scope.
-Unlike the rest of the Free Trade Agreements that Mexico has signed, NAFTA is more comprehensive in its scope and was complemented by the North American Agreement for Environmental Cooperation (NAAEC) and the North American Agreement on Labor Cooperation (NAALC).
+The 1994 North American Free Trade Agreement (NAFTA) is by far the most important Trade Agreement Mexico has signed both in the magnitude of reciprocal trade with its partners as well as in its scope.
+Unlike the other Free Trade Agreements that Mexico has signed, NAFTA is more comprehensive in scope and was complemented by the North American Agreement for Environmental Cooperation (NAAEC) and the North American Agreement on Labor Cooperation (NAALC).
 An updating of the 1994 NAFTA, the U.S., Mexico, Canada (USMCA) is pending in early 2020, awaiting the ratification by Canada; the U.S. and Mexico have ratified it.

-The NAAEC agreement was a response to environmentalists' concerns that companies would relocate to Mexico or the United States would lower its standards if the three countries did not achieve a unanimous regulation on the environment.
+The NAAEC agreement was a response to environmentalists' concerns that companies would relocate to Mexico or that the United States would lower its standards if the three countries did not achieve a unanimous environmental regulation.
 The NAAEC, in an aim to be more than a set of environmental regulations, established the North American Commission for Environmental Cooperation (NACEC), a mechanism for addressing trade and environmental issues, the North American Development Bank (NADBank) for assisting and financing investments in pollution reduction and the Border Environmental Cooperation Commission (BECC).
 The NADBank and the BECC have provided economic benefits to Mexico by financing 36 projects, mostly in the water sector.
 By complementing NAFTA with the NAAEC, it has been labeled the "greenest" trade agreement.

-The NAALC supplement to NAFTA aimed to create a foundation for cooperation among the three members for the resolution of labor problems, as well as to promote greater cooperation among trade unions and social organizations in all three countries, in order to fight for the improvement of labor conditions.
+The NAALC supplement to NAFTA aimed to create a foundation for cooperation among the three members to resolve labor problems, as well as to promote greater cooperation among trade unions and social organizations in all three countries to fight for improved labor conditions.
 Though most economists agree that it is difficult to assess the direct impact of the NAALC, it is agreed that there has been a convergence of labor standards in North America.
 Given its limitations, however, NAALC has not produced (and in fact was not intended to achieve) convergence in employment, productivity and salary trend in North America.

-The agreement fell short in liberalizing movement of people across the three countries.
+The agreement fell short in liberalizing the movement of people across the three countries.
 In a limited way, however, immigration of skilled Mexican and Canadian workers to the United States was permitted under the TN status.
-NAFTA allows for a wide list of professions, most of which require at least a bachelor's degree, for which a Mexican or a Canadian citizen can request TN status and temporarily immigrate to the United States.
+NAFTA allows a wide range of professions, most of which require at least a bachelor's degree, for which a Mexican or Canadian citizen can request TN status and temporarily immigrate to the United States.
 Unlike the visas available to other countries, TN status requires no sponsorship, but simply a job offer letter.